baiXfeng/godot-ecs/README.md

 # Features

 - Lightweight and high-performance.
-- Components support serialization and deserialization.
+- One step serialization and deserialization the game world.
+- Independent event system.
+- Hot-swappable system design.
+- Data-driven and event-driven.
 - Easy to use.

 # How To Use

-- Copy the 'ecs' directory to any location within your Godot project.
+- Download “GodotECS” to “addons” folder in your Godot project.
 - Begin your ECS coding journey with the following code:

 ```gdscript